 I’m back with another Stitch Fix box!
-As always, it was fun and I couldn’t wait to try everything on.
-Let’s get right into it.
+As always, it was so much fun and I couldn’t wait to try everything on.
+Check out my thoughts on my latest new clothes & accessories!

 What is Stitch Fix?

 Well, basically it’s like having your own personal stylist.
 But better.

 More specifically, it’s a monthly subscription (although you can set it to every other month too).
 When you sign up, you fill out a profile where you specify all kinds of things like sizes, price, shapes and styles you prefer, colors and patterns you prefer.
 You can make a pinterest board and link to that so that your stylist can get a feel for what you like.
 You basically want to provide as much detail as you can so that they can pick stuff to match your style.